-A Community Network is a multi-dimensional project, which includes many different complementary technical components.
+A community network is a multidimensional project, which includes many different complementary technical components.
 For each component, there is a large variety of choices which will depend on the specific context and available resources.
-Examples of such choices are given below just to provide a better understanding of the different components and a rough idea of the trade-offs involved.
+Examples of such choices are given below just to provide a better understanding of these different components and a rough idea of the trade-offs involved.